frisk-from-paris/miniroute/README.md

 **miniroute** is a minimal HTTP routing framework based on Python’s built-in `http.server`, designed for lightweight local servers and IPC tooling.

-This module is made for users familiar with the `http.server` module, with which it shares the same qualities and flaws.

 ## WARNING

 I've made this module when I encountered a situation where http protocol was the